Noemie123/projetsAfpa/MySQL/readme.md

 - conception
 - cardinalities
 - link on workbench
-And the workbench .mwb to see the conception and the link with the cardinalities
++ And the workbench model file .mwb to see the conception and the link with the cardinalities

 ## TrainerCenter